ScottPerry2021/ScottPerry2021/README.md

 - 👀 I’m interested in ...helping and supporting solid team focused projects and clean software development.
 I am inspired by Mobile App Develpment,
 - especially related to start up and medium size companies.
 Ready to help build, maintain, or scale up; one at a time or all at once, I am familiar with both styles of buisness logic.
-- 🌱 I’m currently learning / building with ...Flutter and Dart; your stack is of interest to me, anything related to software and A.I. machine learning is something I'm like to learn more about as my future unfolds; in my process or journey to be a more flexible software developer and designer.
-I have a background in Fine art specifically photography, art history, painting, and printmaking.
-Now in the digital age I also acquired a Business Masters with a focus on digital marketing and the need for small to medium agriculture related businesses are becoming more successful through the implementation of current technologies, i.e. Nano-brewery, Food Truck(s), In house Coffee Roaster cafe(s), podcast(s), Family owned wineries, and digital nomadic work life balance.
+- 🌱 I’m currently learning / building with ...Flutter and Dart; your stack is of interest to me, anything related to new software trends and tech upgrades.

-- 💞️ I’m looking to collaborate on ...Amazon-clone, type projects and spotify "clone" REACT JS or iOS Swift or Flutter/Dart; or work music playlists.
+- 💞️ I’m looking to collaborate on ...YouTube, clones, projects with challenges and spotify framework, REACT JS
+- or iOS Swift/Android play
+- or Flutter/Dart; or "work" music playlist(s)

-- 📫 How to reach me ...My first web page (in progress working on "upgraded to multi-platform")or scottsamuelperry@gmail.com or upwork profile
+- 📫 scottsamuelperry@gmail.com or www.scottcancode.com

-- available for contract and consulting remote or hybrid.
+- Currently, available for contract and consulting (remote or hybrid): Ready to help solve your problems and help upgrade your systems or content.

 -Top % Favorite Programming software:
 🐦 Swift
 🕸 Javascript